bcd2130/Foot-Traffic-Tool/README.md

 1. **Num: PPSS Above Threshold Only** > Displays the number of 'People per Street Segment' above the user defined threshold (Input 11) for the **Rhino** visualization.
 2. **Col: Analysis Color** > Display colors of the overlaid analysis mesh for the **Rhino** visualization.
 (Defined by Input 12.)
 3. **Pt: Text Display Point** > Provides a location to add a text readout for the **Rhino** visualization.
 Displays values above the upper bounds analysis only (Input 12).
 4. **Brep: Analysis Extrusions (Scout)** > Analysis overlay geometry for **Scout** and/or **Rhino**.
-Connect to the corresponding 'Analysis Geometry" group in Part 11 of the Scout pipeline.
+Connect to the corresponding 'Analysis Geometry" group in Part 11 of the **Scout** pipeline.
 5. **Num: PPSS** > 'People per Street Segment', from the analysis of shortest walk(s) from origin points to destination(s).
-Connect to the corresponding 'Analysis Geometry" group in Part 11 of the Scout pipeline.
+Connect to the corresponding 'Analysis Geometry" group in Part 11 of the **Scout** pipeline.
 6. **Num: % Above Threshold (Scout)** > Displays the proportion of all streets that exceed the threshold (Input 11).
 These street segments are categorized as having 'high traffic' and used in scout as a metric to understand how concentrated or dispersed movement is within the analysis area.
-Connect to the corresponding node in 'Outputs for Data.csv' in Part 3 of the Scout Pipeline.
+Connect to the corresponding node in 'Outputs for Data.csv' in Part 3 of the **Scout** Pipeline.
 7. **Brep: New Commercial Buildings** > Generates geometry based on the Foot Traffic Analysis results.
 Read 10, 11, 13 and 14 in Section 5 for more information.
-You may add this procedurally generated geometry to your residential buildings for further analysis (of the combined result).
+You may add this procedurally generated geometry to your residential buildings for further analysis (of the combined result) in **Rhino**.
+Connect these massings to the "Blank Geometry' group in Part 13 of the **Scout** Pipeline.

 ## 3. Troubleshooting